 Our report outlines the whole story of the programme: the challenges we faced, the things we learned and the families we met.

-Having learned so much from the Baby Box Pilot, Child.org are currently reviewing the opportunities presented and how we can act next.
+Having learned so much from the Baby Box Pilot, Child.org are always reviewing the opportunities presented and how we can act next.
 For example, here are some aspects that our team are keen to explore further:

 Considering the significant gaps we found in the provision of postnatal care while we were delivering this programme, we’re keen to keen to increase the scope of our potential impact on postnatal care rates in Kenya.